-- What attorneys need to know: gifting, loans, undervalued transactions and who is authorised to make them
+- Advice to give attorneys especially with regards to gifting, loans and undervalued transactions and who makes them

-- LPAs in practice – letters of wishes vs. preferences and instructions, maintaining clear records, and understanding ongoing practitioner obligations
+- LPAs in practice – Letters of wishes v preferences and instructions – keeping records of LPAs made and your ongoing obligations

-This seminar is ideal for anyone who prepares LPAs or advises attorneys and deputies.
+This seminar is ideal for anyone who makes LPAs and/or who advise attorneys and deputies.
+Please note – this is not a course on how to make LPAs

 This event is being organized in partnership with Bristol Law Society.